 91.)
 Valley Junction Farmer’s Market.
 Every Thursday evening starting in May.
 Smaller version of the downtown farmer’s market, but has grown a lot in the past several years.

 92.)
 Horseback riding

 93.)
 Movies after dark in the park.
 Check local parks around the metro for dates, times, and showings starting in June.

 96.)
 Chocolate Storybook (West Des Moines).
-The kids will be talking about their chocolate factory experience for weeks (or months if they’re like mine) afterwards.
+The kids will be talking about their chocolate factory experience for weeks (or months if they are like mine) afterwards.

 98.)
 Summer concert series.
 There’s numerous concerts to choose from in the summer months.

 100.)
-National Balloon Classic (Indianola).
-Also, check out the Balloon Museum while in Indianola.
+National Balloon Classic in Indianola.
+Also, check out the Balloon Museum while there!

 About the Author